 “There was a time when I was doing all silly celebrations,” Fjortoft explains.
 “But it took me ages to score at Swindon.
 So, when I finally did, I just did the aeroplane.

-There is a sense of immense gratitude when Fjortoft speaks of his career, even 18 years after leaving England.
+There is a sense of immense gratitude when Fjortoft speaks of his career, even nearly two decades after leaving England.
 Some ex-footballers can be bitter about missing out on the days of astronomic wages and being set up for life, but not here.
 Lucky is the word he uses more than any other.

 “When I played at Anfield, even during the game, I looked around and thought ‘Wow, I’m a lucky man.
 I’m going to make the most of this.
 I came from a small village in Norway and I’m going to show them’.”